-We currently rely on HCATS to provide the cell processing services necessary for clinical production for our various CD34+ cell therapy product candidates.
+We currently rely on contract manufacturers to provide the cell processing services necessary for clinical production for our various CD34+ cell therapy product candidates.
 The Foundation for Biomedical Research and Innovation, a Japanese corporation with its principal place of business in Kobe, Japan ("FBRI") will provide all cell processing services for the CLBS12 CLI trial in Japan.
-HCATS and FBRI also provide services and produce materials for clinical trials on behalf of unaffiliated third parties.
+Hitachi Chemical Advanced Therapeutics Systems ("HCATS") and FBRI also provide services and produce materials for clinical trials on behalf of unaffiliated third parties.
 To date, neither has produced any products at commercial scale quantities.
-We expect that HCATS and FBRI would need to expand significantly their manufacturing capabilities to meet potential commercial demand for CLBS03, CLBS12, CLBS14-CMD and CLBS14-NORDA and any other of our product candidates, if approved, as well as any of our other product candidates that might attain regulatory approval.
+We expect that HCATS and FBRI would need to expand significantly their manufacturing capabilities to meet potential commercial demand for CLBS12, CLBS14 and CLBS16 and any other of our product candidates, if approved, as well as any of our other product candidates that might attain regulatory approval.
 Such expansion would require additional regulatory approvals.
 Even if they increase their manufacturing capabilities, it is possible that they may still lack sufficient capacity to meet demand.
 Ultimately, if we are unable to supply our products to meet commercial demand, whether because of processing constraints or other disruptions, delays or difficulties that we experience, sales of the products and their long-term commercial prospects could be significantly damaged.